cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 in our software (and ameliorate the effects if they do).

-In general, security is not something you can just "add in" at, say, the implementation or testing phase -- it has to be considered at all phases of the software development lifecycle (SDLC).
+- Security is not something you can just "add in" at, e.g. the implementation or testing phase
+- It has to be considered at all phases of the software development lifecycle (SDLC).

 ![\tiny SDLC phases](lect06-images/sdlc.svg)